Jiffy Cornbread pancakes with buttermilk are rich and delicious and are perfect for your sweet tooth.

 - 2 eggs

 - 1 cup buttermilk (OR 1 cup milk)

 - 3-4 Tablespoons butter

 - In a medium-sized bowl, add the Jiffy Corn Muffin Mix, flour, baking powder, eggs, and buttermilk and mix well.

-- Add one tablespoon of butter to the hot skillet and let it melt, covering the skillet.
+- Add one to two tablespoons of butter to the hot skillet and let it melt, covering the skillet.